 The major focus of this course is completing long-term projects that involve the development of property sites.
 As students learn about various aspects of civil engineering and architecture, they apply what they learn to the design and development of a property.
-The course provides teachers and students freedom to develop the property as a simulation or to students to model the experiences that civil engineers and architects face.
-Students work in teams, exploring hands-on activities and projects to learn the characteristics of civil engineering and architecture.
-In addition, students use 3D design software to help them design solutions to solve major course projects.
-Students learn about documenting their project, solving problems, and communicating their solutions to their peers and members of the professional community of civil engineering and architecture.
+The course provides teachers and learners freedom to develop the property as a simulation for students to model the experiences that civil engineers and architects face.
+Learners work in teams, exploring hands-on activities and projects to learn the characteristics of civil engineering and architecture.
+In addition, learners use 3D design software to help them design solutions to solve major course projects.
+Design activities will include residential and commercial construction projects.

-ENGINEERING CAPSTONE (H)
+ENGINEERING CAPSTONE H

-Course: 915 Credit: 1 Duration: Year Grades: 11-12 Pre-Req: Any PLTW Engineering or Biomedical course or instructor's consent.
+Pre-Req: Any PLTW Engineering or Biomedical course or instructor's consent.
 Open to grades 11 - 12 only.

-Fee: \$10 This course is designed for students interested in STEAM (Science, Technology, Engineering, Art and Mathematics).
-This course's main focus is to provide students with both problem/projectbased learning and to challenge them to work to solve the problems of our community.
-Students may work with community and industrial leaders to create new products and solve interesting problems in specific areas of study.
-Students will be expected to work in small groups and create leadership and task-oriented guidelines to further their work in engineering.
+This course is designed for learners interested in STEAM (Science, Technology, Engineering, Art and Mathematics).
+This course's focus is to provide students with both problem/project- based learning and to challenge them to work to solve the problems of our community.
+Learners may work with community and industrial leaders to create new products and solve interesting problems in specific areas of study.
+Learners will be expected to work in small groups and create leadership and task-oriented guidelines to further their work in engineering.
 Projects will vary based upon student/team interest and will revolve around any number of engineering fields.